Skip to content

 • girls and women sides and/or registered community sport development programs for females.

-Clubs have been granted a three year phase-in period to work toward achieving the policy objectives.
+Clubs were granted a 3-year phase-in period to work toward achieving the policy objectives.
 The council offered workshops and seminars to assist clubs in implementing the policy.

-Sports such as football, cricket and netball have combined their governance practices, increasing camaraderie between clubs and pooling of resources to effectively deliver more female and family friendly environments and programs.
-One sports club now combines five different sports: football, cricket, little athletics, netball and softball.
-The club collectively saw a gap in activity provision for the mothers of junior participants and so the formation of netball and softball has grown from this insight.
+Sports such as football, cricket and netball have combined their governance practices, increasing camaraderie between clubs and pooling of resources to deliver more female and family-friendly environments and programs.
+One sports club now combines 5 sports: football, cricket, little athletics, netball and softball.
+The club saw a gap in activity provision for the mothers of junior participants.
+The formation of netball and softball has grown from that insight.

 There has been a substantial increase in female participation since the implementation of the policy.
-In 2009, 8 per cent of sports ground users in Moreland were female.
-That figure has increased to 21 per cent in 2016.
+In 2009, 8% of sports ground users in Merri-bek were female.
+That figure increased to 21% in 2016.

 Case Study: Cricket Australia National Female Cricket Strategy

-The current National Female Cricket Strategy covers the period to 2018 and aims to increase female participation from grassroots through to Premier Cricket.
-The National Female Cricket Strategy promotes playing and non-playing participation, such as coaching, umpiring and administration.
+The Action Plan aims to increase women and girls participation from grassroots through to Premier Cricket.
+It promotes playing and non-playing participation, such as coaching, umpiring and administration.
 The strategy aims to:

 • increase female retention, particularly within club environments